Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Conjugacy classes of semisimple integral matrices

-\begin{remark} As mentioned above, the matrices in $\Mat_{m,h}$ are semisimple.
-It is known that, in general, an integral square matrix $A$ can be written uniquely as $A=S+N$, where $S$ is semisimple, $N$ is nilpotent and $SN=NS$.
-If $A'=S'+N'$ is another matrix, with analogous decomposition, then there exists an invertible integral matrix $P$ such that $PA=A'P$ if and only if $PS=S'P$ and there exists an invertible integral matrix $T$ in the stabilizer of $S'$ such that $TPN=N'TP$.
-This seems to suggest that in order to generalize Theorem \ref{thm:LM}, one first needs to find a method to compute conjugacy classes of nilpotent matrices with prescribed minimal and characteristic polynomials, where the conjugation is realized only by matrices in a subgroup of $\GL_n(\Z)$.
-To the best of our knowledge, this problem has not been solved yet.
-For example, there is no known version of the Latimer-MacDuffee Theorem for nilpotent matrices. \end{remark}
+\begin{remark} As mentioned above, the matrices in~$\Mat_{m,h}$ are semisimple.
+It is known that, in general, an integral square matrix~$A$ can be written uniquely as~$A=S+N$, where~$S$ is semisimple,~$N$ is nilpotent and~$SN=NS$.
+If~$A'=S'+N'$ is another matrix, with analogous decomposition, then there exists an invertible integral matrix~$P$ such that~$PA=A'P$ if and only if~$PS=S'P$ and there exists an invertible integral matrix~$T$ in the stabilizer of~$S'$ such that~$TPN=N'TP$.
+This seems to suggest that in order to generalize Theorem~\ref{thm:LM}, one first needs to find a method to compute conjugacy classes of nilpotent matrices with prescribed minimal and characteristic polynomials, where the conjugation is realized only by matrices in a subgroup of~$\GL_n(\Z)$.
+To the best of our knowledge, this problem has not been solved yet. \end{remark}

-\begin{remark} Theorem \ref{thm:LM} together with Remark \ref{rmk:labelling} gives a method to label the representatives of the conjugacy classes in $\Mat_{m,h}$. \end{remark}
+\begin{remark} Theorem~\ref{thm:LM} together with Remark~\ref{rmk:labelling} gives a method to label the representatives of the conjugacy classes in~$\Mat_{m,h}$. \end{remark}